ChristopherRush/neblio-papirus/README.md

 ./reddcoin-qt -server
 ```

+NOTE: You cannot run this command using SSH, it must be run from the Desktop GUI

 Once the Staking application is running on the Desktop you can then begin to start the StakeBox PaPiRus display program with the following command:
 ```bash
 cd stakebox-papirus